phpMussel/phpMussel/_docs/readme.ES.INCOMPLETE.txt

  /_docs/readme.PT.txt (Documentación, Incluido); PORTUGUÊS
     The README files (for example; the file you're currently reading).
     ~
+ /_docs/signatures_tally.txt (Documentación, Incluido)
+    Net-shift tally of included signatures (not required for proper function of script).
+    ~
  /_testfiles/ (Directory)
     Test files directory (contains various files).
     All contained files are test files for testing if phpMussel was correctly